JCSDA/jedi-docs/docs/developer/jedi_environment/singularity.rst

   :doc:`If you have a Mac or Windows machine, go here first to install Vagrant, then return to this page <vagrant>`

 In short, Vagrant and VirtualBox provide the linux operating system while Singularity (or Charliecloud) provides the necessary software infrastructure for running JEDI (compilers, cmake, ecbuild, etc) by means of the :ref:`JEDI singularity image <build_env>`.

-If you configure Vagrant using the **singularityware** Vagrant box (Option 1 in our :doc:`Vagrant documentation <vagrant>`) then no further action is needed - singularity is already installed and ready to go.
-Alternatively, you can configure Vagrant using a bento box that establishes a more basic linux environment such as ubuntu (Option 2).
-Then you can :ref:`log in to your vagrant VM <create-vm>` with :code:`vagrant ssh` and proceed as described below for linux.

 Singularity offers comprehensive `installation instructions for Singularity 3.0 <https://www.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps>`_ and we refer JEDI users to that site for the most up-to-date information and for troubleshooting.
 Here we summarize the main steps.